HEDIDIN/DocDBRulesEngineApi/DocDBRulesEngineApi/README.md

  - returnOnFalse

 ## Rules Documents storage
-Rules can be store in DocumentDB
+Rules can be stored in DocumentDB or any other type of Storage Servicce